Jeevika5432/cycorp_trial/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

+Project Overview
+Cycorp Trial is a web application built using Next.js, demonstrating the framework's capabilities in server-side rendering (SSR) and static site generation (SSG).
+The project aims to showcase Next.js features such as dynamic routing, API routes, and pre-rendering.
+It includes components, pages, and API endpoints to illustrate how a Next.js application can be structured and developed for efficient and scalable web solutions.

+Features:

+Server-Side Rendering (SSR): Efficiently renders pages on the server for better SEO and initial load performance.
+Static Site Generation (SSG): Pre-renders pages at build time for fast delivery and improved performance.
+Dynamic Routing: Demonstrates the use of dynamic routing to create flexible and scalable page structures.
+API Routes: Includes API endpoints to handle server-side logic and data fetching, demonstrating Next.js's capabilities to create full-stack applications.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.